talk2viren/umermansoor.github.io/_posts/2019-04-12-what-are-containers-a-simple-guide-to-containerization-and-how-docker-works.md

 ---
 layout: post
 title: What Are Containers?
-Understanding Containerization and How Docker Works
+A Simple Guide to Containerization and How Docker Works
 comments: True
 excerpt_separator: <!--more-->
 ---